Nutrition

 10. Vegan Breakfast Tacos

-There’s no rule that says you have to miss out on favorites like breakfast tacos when you’re hunting for low-carb breakfast options, especially when vegan breakfast tacos are on the scene to take care of your early morning hunger.
+No rule says you have to miss out on favorites like breakfast tacos when you’re hunting for low-carb breakfast options, especially when vegan breakfast tacos are on the scene to take care of your early morning hunger.
 Use low‑carb tortillas — or even lettuce leaves — to keep the taco carb count minimal.

 11. Portobello Mushroom Pizza

-Marinara sauce jazzed up with crushed red pepper and topped with mozzarella and grape tomatoes creates the classic pizza flavor combo that makes your first meal of the day feel like a cheat, even though it’s totally in line with your eating goals.
+Marinara sauce jazzed up with crushed red pepper and topped with mozzarella and grape tomatoes creates the classic pizza flavor combo that makes your first meal of the day feel like a cheat, even though this low-carb breakfast without eggs is totally in line with your eating goals.
 Score!

 via Canva